 A robust MEIO strategy begins with a structured and collaborative supplier network.
 This network outlines the quantity and physical locations of suppliers, warehouses, and retail points across all phases of the supply chain.

 Businesses must also account for critical variables such as lead times, transportation costs, and shipment methods.
-By mapping out the movement of materials and associated costs, companies can build a more resilient and cost-efficient multi-tier inventory management software.
+By mapping out the movement of materials and associated costs, companies can build a more resilient and cost-efficient multi-tier inventory management platform.

 2. Precise demand forecasting